jooby-project/jooby/md/err.md

 ## custom err handler

-If the default view resolution and/or err model isn't enough, you can create your own err handler.
+If the default view resolution and/or err model isn't enough, you can create your own err handler:

 ```java
 {